flare-foundation/docs/docs/infra/observation/deploying.md

         https://coston2.flare.network/ext/info | jq -r ".result.nodeID"
         ```

-    Remember that you need to whitelist your node's IP address your queries will always be answered with 403 error codes.
+    Remember that you need to whitelist your node's IP address or your queries will always be answered with 403 error codes.

 * [`--http-host`](https://docs.avax.network/nodes/maintain/avalanchego-config-flags#--http-host-string){target=_blank}:
     Use `--http-host=` (empty) to allow connections from other machines.